jonis100/DForce/README.md

 ## _The phishing websites attacker_

-DForce is a tool for fill phishing websites Databases with data junk as randomized emails and passwords in order to disrupt his efficient.
+DForce is a tool for attacking phishing websites by flooding his Databases in junk.
+This implemented by sending randomized emails and passwords, in order to disrupt target website activity.

 ## Features